marianesfg/windows-uwp.pt-br/windows-apps-src/xbox-apps/frequently-asked-questions.md

 ### <a name="i-sold-my-xbox-one-and-left-it-in-developer-mode-how-do-i-deactivate-developer-mode"></a>Eu vendi meu Xbox One e o deixei no modo de desenvolvedor.
 Como posso desativar o modo de desenvolvedor?

-Se você não tem mais acesso ao seu Xbox One, você pode desativá-la no Centro de parceiros do Windows.
-Para obter detalhes, consulte o **desativar seu console usando o Centro de parceiro** seção o [Xbox uma desativação de modo de desenvolvedor](devkit-deactivation.md#deactivate-your-console-using-partner-center) tópico.
+If you no longer have access to your Xbox One, you can deactivate it in Windows Partner Center.
+For details, see the **Deactivate your console using Partner Center** section in the [Xbox One Developer Mode Deactivation](devkit-deactivation.md#deactivate-your-console-using-partner-center) topic.

-### <a name="i-left-the-developer-program-using-partner-center-but-im-in-still-developer-mode-what-do-i-do"></a>Eu deixei o programa de desenvolvedor usando o Partner Center, mas estou no modo de desenvolvedor ainda.
+### <a name="i-left-the-developer-program-using-partner-center-but-im-in-still-developer-mode-what-do-i-do"></a>I left the Developer Program using Partner Center but I'm in still Developer Mode.
 O que devo fazer?

 Inicie o Dev Home e selecione o botão **Sair do modo de desenvolvedor**.
-Isso reiniciará o seu console no modo de varejo.
+Isso reiniciará o console no Modo de varejo.

 ### <a name="can-i-publish-my-app"></a>Posso publicar meu aplicativo?

-Você pode [publicar aplicativos](../publish/index.md) por meio do Partner Center se você tiver um [conta de desenvolvedor](https://developer.microsoft.com/store/register).
+You can [publish apps](../publish/index.md) through Partner Center if you have a [developer account](https://developer.microsoft.com/store/register).
 Os aplicativos UWP criados e testados em um console do Xbox One de varejo irão passar pelo mesmo processo de ingestão, revisão e publicação que o Windows realiza atualmente, com análises adicionais para atender aos padrões atuais do Xbox One.

 ### <a name="can-i-publish-my-game"></a>Posso publicar meu jogo?